fedir/fedir.github.com/_posts/2013-07-03-todo-rules.md

 * the absence of todos in the list is good, respect it
 * done must be removed, only elements to do are still in list
 * todo is the result of task analyze, and not the task itself
+* you shouldn't do more, than your list, only minimal actions to achieve and eliminate do-elements
+* be fast and precise

 ## Structure of TDDD list